adaptris/interlok-docs-legacy/pages/ui/ui-widgets.md

 ![Runtime Widget - Custom Widget Count](./images/ui-user-guide/widgets-custom-widget-count.png)

-The json format returned by the endpoint should be like:
+The JSON format returned by the endpoint should be like:

 ```json
 {